 The programme is managed through several key groups:

-- The Strategic Planning Group (SPG) is the senior joint group for strategic decision making.
-It is the programme board that ensures system and organisational level alignment and agreement of key phases of the programme.
-It meets every two months and periodically in public.
+The OHSEL Board (formerly Strategic Planning Group (SPG) is the senior joint group for decision making of Our Healthier South East London.
+It ensures system and organisational level alignment and agreement of key phases of the programme.

 - The STP Executive Group is a monthly meeting of NHS trust chief executives and NHS clinical commissioning group chief officers.
 It oversees the clinical and productivity boards, and receives regular reports on progress.